greenplum-db/gpdb/gpdb-doc/markdown/admin_guide/ddl/ddl-storage.html.md

 ### <a id="topic59"></a>Altering the Table Storage Model

-You may dynamically update a table's storage model -- including whether the table is heap, AO or AOCO; the tabble's compression and blocksize settings; and fillfactor; --  by setting a variety of storage parameters when you invoke `ALTER TABLE` with the `SET <storage_parameter>` clause.
+You may dynamically update a table's storage model -- including whether the table is heap, AO or AOCO; the table's compression and blocksize settings; and the table's fillfactor; --  by setting a variety of storage parameters when you invoke `ALTER TABLE` with the `SET <storage_parameter>` clause.

+### <a id="storage_model_partition"></a>Altering the Storage Model of a Partitioned Table

 See [Splitting a Partition](ddl-partition.html) to learn how to change the storage model of a partitioned table.